AdamVig/gh-automerge/README.md

 	> Create auto-merge extension (#1234)

-- Generates a body for the merge commit from a commit (defaults to `HEAD`) or from all commits in the branch, formatted as a Markdown list.
+- Generates a body for the merge commit.
+- If the branch contains more than one commit, asks if you want to use a specific commit or all commits (formatted as a markdown list) for the merge commit body.
 - Prompts for confirmation of the merge commit message before proceeding.
 - Displays the actual auto-merge commit message after enabling it.
 - Adds a warning to the top of the pull request body for reviewers: